-IWDM: Purpose of this [unintelligible 01:36:58] on the [unintelligible 01:37:00] block and show Honorable Elijah Mohammed how to make all the cuts.
+IWDM: ....big carcasses of beef on the cutting block and showed Honorable Elijah Mohammed how to make all the cuts.
 That was a white man doing that.
 Honorable Elijah Mohammed with the white man.
-Honorable Elijah Mohammed came back with the [unintelligible 01:37:17] same chart in that stove and I saw him myself as a young boy, I saw him myself looking at the chart.
+Honorable Elijah Mohammed came back with that chart put the same chart up in that store and I saw him myself as a young boy, I saw him myself looking at the chart.
 He had to go to the chart because he didn't know.
 He looked at that chart so he could make sure he was doing the right thing.
-Then, sometimes he was wrong too .

-a little man, he looked more than I am but he was strong.
+Then sometimes, he was strong too a little man, he looked snaller than I am but he was strong.
 He said, "Just help me get it on my shoulder."
-To help him get that [unintelligible 01:37:46] cut in half while it was hanging.
+To help him get that side hanged; cut in half while it was hanging.
 It was cut in half.
 He picked that high, that half and he would lift it off the hook and drop it on his shoulder.
-He would go to the block and pick it up over to the block.
-Then he would look at the chop and he started cutting that [unintelligible 01:38:04].
-He put his cuts in the window they looked and put it in his [unintelligible 01:38:09].
-My fault.
+He would go to the block and pick it up onto the block.
+Then he would look at the chart and he started cutting that cow.
+He put his cuts in the window they looked as good as in any other market or store.
+My father.
 Our leader at that time.

-The powerful man from Georgia with only three years education, Elijah Mohammed.
+The powerful little man from Georgia with only three years education, Elijah Mohammed.
 Yes, I'm proud of that man.
 We're very proud of him.
 Great, great man.
 He was a great man but he was not relieved.
 He was just suffering along, depressed.
-Trying to go home to his wife and children but he didn't have any job it was depression time.
-Another reality of that time that [unintelligible 01:38:53] just remembered.
+Shamed to go home to his wife and children but he didn't have any job it was depression time.
+Another reality of that time that came in if you just remembered.
 It was depression time.
 The worst economic depression in the history of the United States.
 It was during that time that Honorable Elijah Mohammed.
-Wife was always there.
+Wife was on welfare.
 He was so proud, he didn't even want to come in the house.
 He didn't want to be a bother.
 He was in the streets drinking.

-My mother said he would be so drunk sometimes, she had to carry him on her shoulder up the stairs and flip him over like he was doing that [unintelligible 01:39:26].
+My mother said he would be so drunk sometimes, she had to carry him on her shoulder up the stairs and bent him over like he was doing that [unintelligible 01:39:26].
 He would fall in to the bed, and sleep and wake up the next morning.
-I got [unintelligible 01:39:32].
+I got from others.
 They probably say, "I didn't see anything, I was told these things."
 But they saw some of these things I'm telling you.
-We know that there's a lot of free potential in many of our people who now have given up on life.
+We know that there's a lot of great potential in many of our people who now have given up on life.
 They're roaming the streets maybe drinking or shooting dope into their veins.
-But that same potential that Baran was able to awaken in the Honorable Elijah Muhammad, we can awaken in the many out there.
+But that same potential that Farad was able to awaken in the Honorable Elijah Muhammad, we can awaken in the many out there.

 And just like the Honorable Elijah Muhammad came from nothing and shook the world, we can bring many to come from nothing and we can shake the world.
 Shake the world to wake up more and be right.
 Praise be to Allah.
 I just had to say that.